chanzuckerberg/cellxgene/docs/posts/contribute.md

 Depending on your background and interests, you might want to contribute to the frontend, or backend, or both!

 Please submit any direct contributions via a Pull Request.
-It'd be great for PRs to include test cases and documentation updates where relevant, though we know the core test suite is itself still a work in progress. **Please remember to create a feature branch for your PR - we do not accept PRs against master.**
+It'd be great for PRs to include test cases and documentation updates where relevant, though we know the core test suite is itself still a work in progress.

 ## Contributing documentation